 Complex grid connections

-Initial investment is significantly higher than onshore wind.
+Initial investment is significantly higher than for onshore wind.

 2. Maintenance Challenges